dtn7/dtn7-rs/tests/clab/README.md

 ## example scenarios

 - `scenario_basic/` - 5 nodes with a random walk mobility pattern, just doing ipnd neighborhood discovery, no further bundles are generated or exchanged.

+- `scenario_msgs/` - 5 nodes with a random walk mobility pattern, txt bundles are randomly generated and sent to any of the 5 nodes.